vizz1234/Llama/README.md

 ## 💡 Usage

 ### Default Mode
-1. Enter your query in the text input
+1. Enter your natural language query
-2. Click "Get Answer" to receive information about US cities
+2. System automatically determines whether to use SQL or RAG
 3. View results formatted in markdown

 ### Custom Mode
 1. Toggle "Use Custom Data" in the sidebar
-2. Upload your CSV file with structured data
+2. Upload structured data (CSV) for Text-to-SQL functionality
-3. Upload PDF documents for unstructured data
+3. Upload unstructured documents (PDF) for RAG capabilities
-4. Enter queries about your custom data
+4. Query your custom data using natural language
-5. Reset tools anytime using the "Reset Custom Tools" button
+5. Reset anytime using the "Reset Custom Tools" button

 ### Sample Queries
-- "Which city has the highest population?"
-- "List all places to visit in Miami."
-- "How do people in Chicago get around?"
-- "What is the historical name of Los Angeles?"
+- Structured Data: "What are the highest values in the dataset?"
+- Unstructured Data: "Summarize the key points from the documents."
+- Combined: "Compare the statistical data with the contextual information."

 ## 🏗 Project Structure

 ```
-city-query-system/
+rag-sql-query-system/
 ├── app.py                 # Main Streamlit application
 ├── sql_router.py          # Router and tool definitions
 ├── .streamlit/